gritchin-artur/amazon-clone/planning/backlog.md

 > these are necessary for basic usability

-- As a user, I need a `navbar` with the Amazon logo and search functionality so I can easily navigate the website and find products.
+- As a user, I need a `navbar` to display beautiful pictures of products.

-- As a user, I need a `main-content` area displaying personalized recommendations, trending products, and deals so I can discover items of interest.
+- As a user, I need a `slide-bar` area displaying personalized recommendations, trending products, and deals so I can discover items of interest.

+- As a user, I need a `recommended-goods` to view randomly selected recommended products.

-- As a user, I need a footer containing links to customer service, account details, and company information so I can access support and learn more about Amazon.
+- As a user, I need a `footer` containing links to customer service, account details, and company information so I can access support and learn more about Amazon.